iamantony/image_checker/README.md

 image_checker
 ========================

 Multi-thread python app for validating images.
+Check if image can be opened and contains valid information.

 Usage
 =======================